 Introduction

-In accordance with the Fighting Against Forced Labour and Child Labour in Supply Chains Act, (the “Act”), 2287462 Albert Ltd. and each of its subsidiaries (collectively, “Go Auto”, “we”, “us”, “our”) are pleased to present our Forced Labour and Child Labour Report (“Report”) that states actions we have taken during the financial reporting period from January 1, 2024 to December 31, 2024 to identify and understand the risk of forced labour and child labour in our operations and supply chain.
+In accordance with the Fighting Against Forced Labour and Child Labour in Supply Chains Act (the “Act”), 2287462 Alberta Ltd. and each of its subsidiaries (collectively, “Go Auto”, “we”, “us”, or “our”) submit this Forced Labour and Child Labour Report for the financial year ended December 31, 2025.
+This Report describes the steps taken during the reporting period from January 1, 2025 to December 31, 2025, to identify, assess, prevent, and reduce the risk that forced labour or child labour is used in Go Auto’s operations and supply chains.

 Company Overview & Structure